Wylder Hotel Windham

 The Catskills' independent hotel scene has split into recognizable tiers.
 At one end, outdoor-forward glamping operations like AutoCamp Catskills and Camptown Catskills have built audiences around novelty formats and accessible price points.
 At the other end, properties like Callicoon Hills and Bluebird Hunter Lodge occupy a more deliberate, design-led position with programming rooted in the specific character of their sub-regions.
 Wylder operates in the latter tier, competing on atmosphere and integration with the Windham Mountain environment rather than on room count or spa square footage.

-What distinguishes the Windham market from other Catskills sub-markets is seasonality with genuine two-peak structure: a winter window anchored by the ski area and a summer-fall window built on hiking, foliage, and the broader Hudson Valley draw.
+What distinguishes the Windham market from other Catskills sub-markets is seasonality with a winter window anchored by the ski area and a summer-fall window built on hiking, foliage, and the broader Hudson Valley draw.
 Properties that handle that dual seasonality well tend to have teams and physical infrastructure calibrated to both modes, rather than defaulting to one.
 That operational range is part of what Michelin's hotel selectors measure when they assess whether a property functions with consistency across different guest moments.

 The Hospitality Stack: Team Dynamics at a Mountain Property